-When Madonna's "Sex" was released, actor Udo Kier, who was featured prominently in some of the photo book's best pictures, was asked about Ms. Ciccone.
+When Madonna's "Sex" was released, actor Udo Kier, who was featured prominently in some of the book's best pictures, was asked about Ms. Ciccone.
 What she was like?
-But more specifically, since Kier had ample chance to see, What was her vagina like?
+But more specifically, since Kier had ample chance to see, what was her vagina like?
 (A question one should probably not ask but those things were asked) Mr. Kier's answer?
 "Organized."

 He could have been talking about Tippi Hedren's handbags in Marnie.

 The Hitchcock handbag -- they're lovely, and fetishistic -- creamy, dreamy vaginal things.
 Vaginal.
 I don't find this a stretch.
-With all those crisp, snapped, soft or hard bodied rectangular satchels and muffs, Hitchcock's women clutched wombs of wonder that, like, many ladies obsessed with their handbags, seem to serve the purpose to only mystify men.
+With all those crisp, snapped, soft or hard bodied rectangular satchels and muffs (sorry), Hitchcock's women clutched wombs of wonder that, like, many ladies obsessed with their handbags, seem to serve the purpose to only mystify men.
 Who cares so much about a damn handbag?
 Women do.
 And not just for fashion, as Hitchcock so astutely noticed, but for what Kier also so astutely pointed out.
 Organization.
-Organization in that chaotic organ that will spill out of your satchel in messy, sticky, dysfunctional, bloody, passionate disarray.
+Organization in that some feel is a chaotic organ that will spill out of your satchel in messy, sticky, dysfunctional, bloody, passionate disarray.
 And purses, they often lose control.
 Or you're worried they will.
 Or, rather, men, are.
 Purses -- they are often quite efficient, even when messy.

 But back to Marnie, one of my favorite Hitchcock pictures, and, of all purse-filled pictures, I find her handbags, suitcases, ID cases and wallets the most intriguing.

 The yellow purse the raven-haired Marnie clutches while walking to the train looks (or feels?), I will say it again, vaginal.
 It can’t be an accident, at least I don’t want it to be -- she needs that thing.
-A cool blonde goddess, a compulsive liar and thief so traumatized by her past that her only arena for both escape and personal gain is work, she moves from city to city, nabbing jobs with her expert demeanor and skills (she is an efficient secretary) only to embezzle from employers.
+An eventual cool blonde (there are many colors), a compulsive liar and thief so traumatized by her past that her only arena for both escape and personal gain is work, she moves from city to city, nabbing jobs with her expert demeanor and skills (she is an efficient secretary) only to embezzle from employers.
 And dump that money in her various, vaginal bags.